How to Make Homemade Bacon Jam From Scratch

 - Add onions and garlic to the bacon/ham drippings, and sauté until translucent and very fragrant, about 8–10 minutes.

-- Add bacon back to pan, and add brown sugar, coffee, and apple cider vinegar.
-Bring to a simmer.
+- Add bacon back to the pan and add brown sugar, coffee, and apple cider vinegar.
+Bring it to a simmer.

 - If you wish, once the jam has cooled a bit, you can pulse it in the food processor so that all the tasty bits are approximately the same size.
 Place mixture in a mixing bowl, cover, and refrigerate overnight.